Centralized deployment of the signature preview add-in

 Centralized deployment via the Microsoft 365 admin center is the recommended approach because it supports deployment to groups of any size.
 The deployment via the Exchange admin center is not possible for groups with more than 1000 members.

-To deploy the add-in to users/groups via the Microsoft 365 admin center, you need to be a global admin of your Office 365 organization.
-Learn more about admin roles in Office 365
+To deploy the add-in to users/groups via the Microsoft 365 admin center, you need to be a global admin of your Microsoft 365 (Office 365) organization.
+Learn more about admin roles in Microsoft 365

 First, you need to log in to the Microsoft 365 admin center and go to Settings > Integrated apps > Add-ins (Fig. 1.).